 Because there are so many different types of perishable foods, including produce varieties, it's important to make sure you spend wisely on food shipping costs.

-- Trailer temperature.
-One of the biggest factors affecting perishable shipping is the temperature of the trailer used, especially since both perishable and dry items can be included in temperature-controlled shipping can include both perishable and dry goods, it’s important to know what you need.
-Keep in mind, the more influence temperature has on an item's stability, the greater impact it will have on the overall shipping cost.
+- Trailer temperature: Perishable shipping costs are highly impacted by the temperature of the trailer used, especially since both perishable and dry items can be included in temperature-controlled shipping.
+Keep in mind, the more influence temperature has on an item's stability, the greater impact it will have on your overall shipping cost.

-- Delivery windows.
-Perishable freight shipping comes with peak times and tight delivery windows.
+- Delivery windows: Perishable freight shipping comes with peak times and tight delivery windows.
 Make sure you know the speed and stability requirements for your goods to help avoid spoilage.

 - Packaging: Properly preparing and packaging food and produce will set any shipment up for success.
 For refrigerated foods, insulation like Styrofoam or insulated liners, is always recommended to reduce the transfer of heat through packing container walls.
-Additionally, gel coolants and dry ice can be ideal for some cool temperature-sensitive items.
+Additionally, gel coolants or dry ice can be ideal for certain perishable frozen foods.

-What type of trailer should I be using?
+What type of trailer should I use to ship food?

 If you are shipping canned or dry goods, you will most likely end up using a dry van trailer.
 These types of trailers are great for non-perishable foods since they are affordable and protect freight from the elements.

-If you’re shipping perishables, you’ll want to move forward with refrigerated trucking.
-Refrigerated trailers allow you to control the temperature, which is ideal for maintaining the integrity of your freight.
+When shipping perishables, you will need refrigerated trucking services.
+Refrigerated trailers allow you to control the temperature, which is ideal for maintaining the integrity of your perishable freight.

-Will my pickup and drop-off windows be affected?
+Will my pickup and delivery windows be affected when shipping food?

-When it comes to shipping food and perishables, you can expect to experience longer loading and unloading times at the dock due to the fragile nature of the shipment.
-However, the overall process is on a tighter time constraint when you’re dealing with perishable freight.
-Plan ahead for these longer wait times at the dock and account for possible delays.
+A When it comes to shipping food and perishables, you can expect to experience longer loading and unloading times at the dock due to the fragile nature of the freight.
+Plan ahead for these longer wait times and account for possible delays.
 Knowing what to expect at pick-up can help ensure you don’t end up with spoiled goods.